validate-io/typed-array-function/README.md

 <a name="validate"></a>
 #### validate( fcn, value )

-Validates if a `value` is an [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) for which all elements pass the test given by the supplied `function`.
-For an input [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays), the function returns `true` if all elements pass the test.
+Validates if a `value` is a [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) for which all elements pass the test given by the supplied `function`.
+Given an input [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays), the function returns `true` if all elements pass the test.
 It returns `false` otherwise.

 ``` javascript
 var arr1 = [ 1, 3, 5, 7 ],